-What happens during an anaphylactic reaction?
-For example, a client comes to the ER complaining of an allergic reaction due to a bee sting or shellfish ingestion.
-The blood vessels will instantly precipitate hyperdilation, causing a massive drop in blood pressure.
+So what happens during an anaphylactic reaction?
+If a patient comes to the ER complaining of an allergic reaction (due to a bee sting or shellfish ingestion), the blood vessels will instantly precipitate hyperdilation, causing a massive drop in blood pressure.

 How does the body compensate with decreased perfusion, resulting in decreased oxygenation?
 There is not a lot of blood circulating through the body due to the huge dilated blood vessels that limit the distribution of blood to different parts of the body.
 Therefore, the body will compensate through the following:

-- Breathing faster to get more oxygen inside the body, and in the blood.
+- Breathing faster to get more oxygen inside the body and in the blood.

 - Increased heart rate to pump blood around faster.